drts01/notes/stackedit/az.md

 Provided opportunity for customer support staff to expand their role and skill set by teaching them how to do post new products on the website.

 * **Situation**: Shortly after being hired, I was moved to a tiger team to aid in the automated build-out of a new private cloud infrastructure.
-Shortly after working on the tiger team, I was promoted and moved to the main provisioning team, to leverage and further advance my development skill set.
+Shortly after working on the tiger team, I was promoted and moved to the main provisioning team.
-* **Task**: As a member of the automated provisioning team, we were responsible for low level self-healing of the CDN.
-This meant I now spent the majority of my time becoming a better d
+* **Task**: As a member of the automated provisioning team, we were responsible for low level self-healing of the CDN, and free up our system engineers to address other issues, ie. system tuning.
+This meant I now spent the majority of my time becoming a better software engineer.
 * **Action**:
 * **Result**:
 *